Thomas Kean Jr.: Committees

-2006 U.S. Senate Campaign
+2006 U.S. Senate campaign

-Kean was the Republican nominee for the United States Senate seat vacated by former U.S. senator and former governor of New Jersey Jon Corzine, a seat now filled by Corzine's designated replacement, Bob Menendez.
+Kean was the Republican nominee for the United States Senate seat vacated by former U.S. senator and former governor of New Jersey Jon Corzine, a seat that was filled by Corzine's designated replacement, Bob Menendez.
 Kean won the June 6, 2006, primary against John P. Ginty by a 3–1 margin.
 He lost the general election to Menendez, 53.3% to 44.3%.
 The race was the narrowest victory for an incumbent Democrat in the U.S. in an election that saw Democrats retake control of the Senate as part of a nationwide backlash against the Bush administration.
-Kean was endorsed by The Courier-Post, The Press of Atlantic City, and Asbury Park Press.
+He was endorsed by The Courier-Post, The Press of Atlantic City, and Asbury Park Press.